robbert-vdh/yabridge/README.md

 - If you're using the copy-based installation method and plugins are getting skipped or blacklisted immediately when your VST host is scanning them, then this is likely caused by `yabridge-host.exe` not being found in your search path.
-See the [search path setup](#search-path-setup) section for instructions on how to fix this.
+See the [environment configuration](#environment-configuration) section for instructions on how to fix this.

 - If you're using the symlink installation method and you're seeing multiple duplicate instances of the same plugin, or after opening a single plugin every